Marina & Motorcycle

 Her pharmacist friends and her elder sister who too is a pharmacist advised her that riding a bike to work may not be befitting a Pharmacy Manager and possibly look very unprofessional.

-All sane advice from well-wishers and yours truly, did not deter her a wee bit from her avowed intention to own and ride a motorcycle.
+All sane advice from well-wishers and yours truly did not deter her a wee bit from her avowed intention to own and ride a motorcycle.
 Throwing all caution to the winds, she went ahead and passed the eye test and written examination to obtain a M1 licence – the first step to riding a bike in Canada.

 The next step was to buy a motorcycle.
 To ride on a Canadian Highway where the speed limit is 100 kmph, a bike with an engine capacity of at least 250cc to 400cc is needed.
 We visited all motorcycle showrooms from Harley Davidson to Honda – much to her great disappointment, no one was willing to sell Marina a motorcycle.
 But Why?